Frequently Asked Questions

 What kind of workshops do you do?

 I facilitate 1:1 and group landscape and wildlife photography workshops as well as macro, night sky and post production days.
 It's entirely possible to have a weekend workshop where we cover wildlife and landscape on individual days.
 You can also have a 1:1 day where we add on an hour of post production.
-Groups are never larger than 8 people.
+Groups are between 6-8 people - never bigger.

 What skill level should I be at to come on one of your workshops?